danielpza/ts-expect-error/README.md

 # ts-expect-error

-Inpired by https://github.com/airbnb/ts-migrate which is a very good tool but the reignore feature didn't work in some completed setups with workspaces.
+Inpired by https://github.com/airbnb/ts-migrate which is a very good tool but the reignore feature didn't work in some convoluted setups with workspaces.
 This is a smaller version only adding the `@ts-expect-error` directive.

 Silence typescript errors by adding a @ts-expect-error directive.